ibm-cloud-docs/monitoring/tutorials/kubernetes_cluster.md

 Install the Kubernetes CLI plugin.
 For more information, see [Installing the CLI](/docs/containers/cs_cli_install.html#cs_cli_install).

-## Step1: Provision an IBM Cloud Monitoing with Sysdig instance
+## Step1: Provision an IBM Cloud Monitoring with Sysdig instance
 {: #step1}

-To provision an instance of IBM Cloud Monitoing with Sysdig through the {{site.data.keyword.Bluemix_notm}} UI, complete the following steps:
+To provision an instance of IBM Cloud Monitoring with Sysdig through the {{site.data.keyword.Bluemix_notm}} UI, complete the following steps:

 1. Log in to your {{site.data.keyword.Bluemix_notm}} account.